karencardoz/karencardoz/README.md

 - 🌱 I’m currently learning React.js
 - 👯 I’m looking to collaborate on React Projects and open for freelance and hiring for an amazing opportunity
 - 🤔 I’m looking for help with feedback on my code
-- 📫 How to reach me: karen.cardoz19@gmail.com
+- 📫 How to reach me: karen.cardoz19@gmail.com or https://www.linkedin.com/in/karencardoz/
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: plant mom